-The Bureau also assists Public Safety Department with the improvement and renovation of 12 emergency services buildings including but not limited to Police Headquarters, Fire Stations, and Training Facility.
-The construction for a new 95,000 sq. ft.
-Police Headquarters which can house 320 police officers and administrative personnel and 89,000 sq. ft. parking garage is underway.
-The police is expected to occupy the building by April, 2019.
+The Bureau also assists the Public Safety Department with the improvement and renovation of 12 emergency services buildings including, but not limited to, Police Headquarters, Fire Stations, and the Training Facility.
+The construction of a new 95,000-square-foot Police Headquarters, which can house 320 police officers and administrative personnel, and an 89,000-square-foot parking garage was completed in May 2019.
+This new facility is for the 21st century police force and will consolidate all of the police facilities within one central location.
+Since the building was completed the Bureau is tasked to demolish the existing facility.
+Renovations to the third Floor of the Stamford Central Fire Station is currently underway.